leto/ramit-briefcase/outline.md

 > I enjoy being the leader of a team of very smart people and solving hard problems.

+### Mentor/Org Admin, Parrot Foundation, Google Code-In 2011.

+This program is currently in progress and draws the smartest high-school students from around the world to hack on free and open source projects.

 ### Mentor/Org Admin, Parrot Foundation, GSoC 2011.

 * Organized 8 students and 8 mentors working on a variety of Parrot Virtual